HenrikJoreteg/semi-static/README.md

 ## Options / How it works

 All it needs is the folder where your "static" templates live and the file extension your templates use.
-If you just need to render Jade (the default extension), you can simply call `semiStatic("path/to/your/jade/templates")`.
+If you just need to render Pug (the default extension), you can simply call `semiStatic("path/to/your/pug/templates")`.
+For compatibility reasons, the default also falls back to accepting `.jade`, but you *should* change that extension ASAP.

 If you need more customization, you can set the options as follows: